dhimmel/blog/content/posts/2015-06-29_plos-and-publishing-delays/plos-and-publishing-delays.md

 I propose a journal review service.
 Like yelp for scientific publishing except that author reviews will be [CC-BY](https://creativecommons.org/licenses/by/4.0/).
 I see three main benefits:

 1. Transparency -- past author experiences with a journal are a treasure trove in need of a display case
-1. Search -- even finding all journals publish research in your field is difficult.
+1. Search -- even finding all journals that publish research in your field is difficult.
 A search feature would support filters and rankings based on user preferences.
 3. Progress -- journals can improve based on their feedback.
 If not, they will perish.

 Let us know in the comments if any services already exist to fulfill this role.

 My goal in performing this extensive evaluation of PLOS publishing times was to bring light to an area of publishing that needed it.
-PLOS lead the open access revolution and still has its unique advantages.
+PLOS led the open access revolution and still has its unique advantages.
 Hopefully, public feedback will allow PLOS to improve in the areas where it struggles.

 <link rel="stylesheet" type="text/css" href="//cdn.datatables.net/1.10.7/css/jquery.dataTables.min.css">
 <script type="text/javascript" src="//code.jquery.com/jquery-2.1.4.min.js"></script>